MartinsDGGrunte/100DaysOfCodePythonProBootcamp/README.md

 # Day 10: Functions With Inputs

 ## 103: Docstrings
-If we wan't to create documentation for the funcitons that we create we can use docstrings.
+If we want to create documentation for the functions that we create we can use docstrings.
 Docstrings come straight after function declaration and we use `""" .. """` syntax.

 I.e.